 If you’ve ever gone to the grocery store hungry you know what it’s like to have your resolve disintegrate at the first site of cookies (or chips if you’re more of a salt fiend).
 It doesn’t matter that you’ve avoided these for three straight weeks, doesn’t matter that you’ve sworn off high fructose corn syrup; when your stomach is growling it’s very difficult to ignore these temptations.
 Case in point, I don’t like Oreo cookies.
 In fact, I never really have liked them.
-I’ve always thought they were a rather dry, bland cookie but for whatever reason, if I’m starving, those double-stuffed Oreos talk to me from the shelf and somehow manage to leap into my cart.
+I’ve always thought they were a rather dry, bland cookie but for whatever reason, if I’m starving, that double-stuffed Oreos talk to me from the shelf and somehow manage to leap into my cart.

-Every health, nutrition and fitness expert on the planet warns us NOT to go to the super market hungry.
+Every health, nutrition and fitness expert on the planet warns us NOT to go to the supermarket hungry.
 They do so with good reason, they understand we will be tempted to buy things we normally have the willpower to avoid.
 It isn’t that we can’t have these foods from time to time, but it is deadly to make them staples of our diet.
 So, the solution is simple and obvious – eat before we shop.

 In business, companies get caught in their markets without really having planned ahead and end up investing resources on marketing initiatives that don’t provide much return.
-Just like hungry humans, companies will put forth tremendous effort on marketing campaigns or in a certain initiative just because it’s available, or on the shelf as it were.
+Just like hungry humans, companies will put forth a tremendous effort on marketing campaigns or in a certain initiative just because it’s available, or on the shelf as it were.
 Just because it’s available does not mean that it is a healthy move for a company to add to their cart of products or is a wise market to go after.
 Selecting things to offer which extend beyond one’s core typically dilutes what the company actually did do well.
-Furthermore it usually jeopardizes the entire organization and all because the company went customer shopping while hungry.
+Furthermore, it usually jeopardizes the entire organization and all because the company went customer shopping while hungry.

 A much more pragmatic approach you can follow is to understand who you are and what you do well.
 Once you’ve identified those unique identifiers, otherwise known as your core competencies, you’ll be able to make decisions from a centered place.
 You won’t be tempted to select low-nutritional, sugary, shiny object-like opportunities; rather you will be approaching your marketing from a place of wisdom.
 You’ll be able to specify who your target audience truly is and from there will be able to develop your strategy for growth around that specific market.
 When you understand your marketplace and are able to identify your specific role within it, that is when you are truly able to “Take Command of Your Market.”